webhintio/hint/docs/user-guide/rules/highest-available-document-mode.md

 X-UA-Compatible: ie=edge,chrome=1
 ```

-* `X-UA-Compatible` response header is sent but the meta tag is
+`X-UA-Compatible` response header is sent, but the `meta` tag is
-  also specified.
+also specified:

 ```text
 HTTP/1.1 200 OK